The Christopher Dresser Project

 This acquisition has brought a significant private collection into the public domain and will secure it for future generations.
 It has also enabled the Museum to present a new permanent exhibition dedicated to this ‘Pioneer of Modern Design’ and to stage more ambitious exhibitions in future.

-Over the coming years work will continue to raise Dr Christopher Dresser’s profile through exciting events and activities, together with Teesside University and the Christopher Dresser Society.
+Over the coming years work will continue to raise Dr Christopher Dresser’s profile through exciting events and activities.